Katherinegf/Mallorcaisland/README.md

 A Website about Baelaric island-Mallorca, that contains basic Information about Mallorca.
 Beaches, Restaurants and shopping.

 TASK
-Built this website to show attractions of MAllorca and to show what I have learn with my HTML5, CSS skills.
+Built this website to show attractions of Mallorca and to show what I have learn with my HTML5, CSS skills.